 Journals, magazines and newspapers are often referred to as periodicals or serials because they are published on a regular (daily, weekly, monthly, or quarterly) basis.
 These publications are great sources of current, up-to-date information.

 Periodicals are available in electronic and print form.
-If the Library subscribes to a journal, magazine or newspaper, it is listed by title and subject in the Library Catalogue.
+If the Library subscribes to a journal, magazine or newspaper, it is listed by title and subject in the Library Search.

-The following chart outlines the general characteristics of these different periodicals.
+The following chart outlines the general characteristics of different types of periodicals.

 ---|---|---|---|---|